-To create the right infographic, you need to know what will resonate with your audience and whether it should be content heavy or high on creativity.
+To create the right infographic, you need to know what will resonate with your audience and whether it should be content-heavy or high on creativity.
+There are lots of free infographic makers available on the internet with many infographic templates, these tools are known as online infographic maker.
 And to help you find the right infographic, we have listed 10 different types of infographics that might give you a better understanding of how to create your infographic:

 1. Flowchart Infographic